zpratt/react-tdd-guide/README.md

 2. install io.js: `nvm install io.js`
    * Why?
 The latest versions of jsdom only work with io.js. jsdom allows us to test without a brower and a test runner.
 3. Grab an editor or IDE.
 I recommend Webstorm, Atom, and VIM, in that order.
+4. `git clone` ...
+5. `npm i`
-4. If using Webstorm, when configuring the mocha run configuration, add the following under "Extra Mocha options": `-r ./lib/jsdom.js  --compilers jsx:jsx-require-extension`
+6. If using Webstorm, when configuring the mocha run configuration, add the following under "Extra Mocha options": `-r ./lib/jsdom.js  --compilers jsx:jsx-require-extension`

 ## How to use this guide